ValerieMauduit/AoC2021/README.md

 Finally, I removed the last column or the last line after getting the submaps.
 Not perfect in my opinion, but not the worse to do.

+### Day 14: Extended Polymerization

+I added some list facilities, and I think that they are pretty cool.
+But I have an error in the number of steps, and I don't really get it: I need 10 steps in the test of the day, but 11 to get the right answer in the real problem.
+Let's let as it for the moment.